-(The first course in the two-course series MATH 107/ MATH 108.
+(The first course in the two-course series MATH 107-108.
 An alternative to MATH 115).
 Prerequisite: MATH 012 or an appropriate result on the placement test.
-An introduction to equations, inequalities, and a study of functions and their properties, including the development of graphing skills with polynomial, rational, exponential, and logarithmic functions.
-The objective is to demonstrate fluency in the language of algebra; communicate mathematical ideas; perform operations on real number, complex numbers, and functions; solve equations and inequalities; analyze and graph circles and functions; and use mathematical modeling to translate, solve, and interpret applied problems.
+An introduction to equations and inequalities, and a study of functions and their properties, including the development of graphing skills with polynomial, rational, exponential, and logarithmic functions.
+The objective is to apply appropriate technology and demonstrate fluency in the language of algebra; communicate mathematical ideas; perform operations on real numbers, complex numbers, and functions; solve equations and inequalities; analyze and graph circles and functions; and use mathematical modeling to translate, solve, and interpret applied problems.
+Technology is used for data modeling.
 Discussion also covers applications.
 Students may receive credit for only one of the following courses: MATH 107 and MATH 115.